 In civil litigation, genetics experts assist with medical negligence claims, particularly where there is an allegation of a missed or mishandled genetic diagnosis.
 They may opine on whether standard clinical practice was followed and if earlier intervention could have altered outcomes.
 In personal injury cases, they may assess whether a claimant’s condition was caused by an event or an underlying genetic predisposition.
 Genetics evidence may also appear in product liability or IP disputes.
 Experts in these cases must deliver balanced, well-reasoned reports in line with CPR Part 35 and are often required to participate in joint expert meetings or provide written responses to clarifying questions.

-In inquests, genetics experts may help establish cause of death through molecular autopsy – genetic testing post-mortem.
+In inquiries, genetics experts may help establish the cause of death through molecular autopsy – genetic testing post-mortem.
 This is especially important in unexplained deaths or suspected inherited conditions, such as cardiac arrhythmias or metabolic disorders.
 They may also assist in identifying deceased individuals via DNA comparison.
 Experts in coroners’ courts contribute to public health by recommending family screening when inherited risks are identified.